 1. Join Forces with HR to Address Engagement Issues

 "Employee engagement" is a term that has received a lot of attention in the business management space in the past year.
-2016 data from Gallup indicates 32% of employees in the U.S. are engaged in their work, which is defined as being "involved in, enthusiastic about and committed to their work and workplace."
-The drop in average engagement is so severe, Gallup analysts are referring to it as a "crisis."
+2016 data from Gallup indicates that 32% of employees in the U.S. are engaged in their work, which is defined as being "involved in, enthusiastic about, and committed to their work and workplace."
+The drop in average engagement is so severe, that Gallup analysts are referring to it as a "crisis."